 If your computer is turning itself on because of your mouse or keyboard, the quickest solution is to disconnect these devices after shutting down your computer.
 But if your problem is caused by a software issue, the solutions below will hopefully resolve this for you.

-The Fast Startup feature is enabled by default in Windows 10.
+By default, Microsoft has enabled the Turn on Fast Startup feature in the Windows 10/11 operating system.
 To disable it, follow the steps below:

 - Click Choose what the power buttons do from the left menu.

 - Next, click Change settings that are currently unavailable.

 - Under Shutdown settings, you will notice that the Turn on fast startup (recommended) is ticked off.